ailab-bio/GraphINVENT2/tutorials/2_using_a_new_dataset.md

 * using a smaller batch size
 * larger group size (Preprocessing jobs only)

-Hopefully these guidelines help you in selecting an appropriate dataset to study using GraphINVENT.
+Hopefully these guidelines help you in selecting an appropriate dataset to study using GraphINVENT2.

 ### Preparing a new dataset
 Once you have selected a dataset to study, you must prepare it so that it agrees with the format expected by the program.
-GraphINVENT expects, for each dataset, three splits in SMILES format.
+GraphINVENT2 expects, for each dataset, three splits in SMILES format.
 Each split should be named as follows:

 * *train.smi*
 * *test.smi*